jordanopensource/git-training/material/03-branching.md

 git checkout -b <branch-name>
 ```

-To delete a branch that have been merged with the default branch, run this command
+To delete a branch that have been merged with the default branch or the branch that it has been checked out from, run this command

 ```bash
 git branch -d <branch-name>
 ```

-To delete a branch either way, run this command
+To delete a branch without checking that it was merged into its default branch or the branch that it has been checked out from, run this command

 ```bash
 git branch -D <branch-name>
 ```

-Keep in mind that this is a dangerous command, where it will delete the branch without any confirmation.
+Keep in mind that this is a dangerous command, where it will delete the branch locally without any confirmation.

 To delete a remote branch, run this command